Butler Summer Institute

 - 2020 BSI: May 17 - July 17

-The BSI Information Packet will provide you with an overview of the program (including the responsibilities for both BSI Scholars and Faculty Mentors) as well as the project proposal guidelines, checklist, cover page, and evaluation rubric the Programs for Undergraduate Research Committee will be using to evaluate the BSI Proposals.
+The BSI Information Packet provides an overview of the program (including the responsibilities for both BSI Scholars and Faculty Mentors) as well as the project proposal guidelines, checklist, cover page, and evaluation rubric the Programs for Undergraduate Research Committee will be using to evaluate the BSI Proposals.

-All applicants must include the Proposal Cover Page as the first page of their document.
-You may access the fillable form below, save it, and then merge it with your final proposal.
+All applicants must include the Proposal Cover Page as the first page of their application.
+You may access the fillable form via the link above, save it, and then merge it with your final proposal.